nadrino/kotor-walkthrough/kotor/walkthrough/042_Tatooine.md

 	- **You had the choice not to destroy them.**
 	- You could have found another way.
 	- How did they redeem themselves?
+- Juhani (personal 4/X)
+    - What are you thinking about?
+    - I know some parts are bad, but...
+    - Humans can be just as cruel to each other.
+    - Wait a second.
+Why are you telling me all this?
+    - No, it is alright.
+I will be here to listen to you whenever you want.
+        - _next personal story will unlock after a new level is acquired_ -> level 15
 - HK-47
 	- You don't need to call me master, you know.
 	- 'Organic meatbags?'